jrxrs/thesandbox/OCPJ7P.md

   * When implementing multiple interfaces or extending a parent class:
     * Private interface method do not cause conflicts, because they are not visivle outside of that interface.
     * Static interface methods do not cause conflicts, because they are invoked cia specific parent types and do not rely on the super reference.
-    * If there is a conflict between `default` methods,, it must be resolved by overriding this default method within the implementation class.
+    * If there is a conflict between `default` methods, it must be resolved by overriding this default method within the implementation class.
     * Otherwise, the default method implementation can be inherited.
     * If multiple implemented interfaces declare the same method name and return type then the implementing class must override it as normal.
+  * An interface may also define `static` methods, these don't cause any conflicts when implementing multiple interfaces even if static methods have the same name because they can simply be reference via the class name.

+### `default` methods ###

+Default methods enable you to add new functionality to existing interfaces and ensure binary compatibility with code written for older versions of those interfaces.
+In particular, default methods enable you to add methods that accept lambda expressions as parameters to existing interfaces.

+One of their key advantages is that you can add methods without having to provide an implementation in every implementing class.

+#### Extending Interfaces That Contain Default Methods ####

+When you extend an interface that contains a default method, you can do the following:
+  * Not mention the default method at all, which lets your extended interface inherit the default method.
+  * Redeclare the default method, which makes it abstract.
+  * Redefine the default method, which overrides it.

 ## Object Composition ##